The Bride of Christ Revealed – Part 2 Identifying the Bridegroom

 From a primary but obsolete verb νύπτω nuptō (to veil as a bride; compare the Latin “nupto”, to marry); a young married woman (as veiled), including a betrothed girl; by implication, a son’s wife: – bride, daughter in law.

 You can see that this word is related to the Latin word “Nupto” meaning to marry.
 We get English words like nuptial from this word.
-So clearly we can see the association of a woman that is being married to the Lord Jesus Christ.
-This woman must be the bride of Christ.
-So who is this woman that is married to the Lord Jesus Christ?
-Knowing who the bridegroom is, gives us a firm foundation for us to start an in depth study of who the bride is.
+So clearly, we can see the association of a woman that is being married to the Lord Jesus Christ.
+This woman must be the bride of Christ since Jesus is the Christ.
+So, who is this woman that is married to the Lord Jesus Christ?
+Knowing who the bridegroom is, gives us a firm foundation for us to start an in-depth study of who the bride is.
 But let’s list some of the basic facts that we have just learned from the preceding verses:

-- Jesus Christ was God in the flesh
+- Jesus Christ was and still is, God in the flesh

-- Jesus Christ is a Man and is also called the Son of Man.
+- Jesus Christ was and still is a Man and is also called the Son of Man, causing Him to be a descendant of Adam God’s first created man.

 - Jesus Christ is called the Lamb of God.